- Facilities Planning & Campus Development (FPC)

 - Why are some areas not cleaned on a daily basis?

 Answer: Due to staffing limitations building areas are prioritized based on health and safety requirements.
 Highest priority areas include restrooms, locker rooms, Child Development Center, food service and dining areas, wet/dirty laboratory areas and high traffic public areas.
 Lower priority areas are cleaned in a less frequent and/or a less thorough manner.
-Presently, the department is short approximately sixteen custodian positions for providing full service, or ‘Best Schools’, level services.
+Presently, the department is short approximately five custodian positions for providing full service, or ‘Best Schools’, APPA level 2 services.

 - Who do I notify if I have a concern or complaint about custodial services?